-Tuning: The dial scale made to look like the original.
+Tuning: The dial scale is made to look like the original.
 It is illuminated when the dash lights are on.
 Turning the tuning knob will move the dial pointer up or down the dial scale.
 The radio is digitally tuned for stability, but has the look and feel of an analog radio.
 The dial pointer is positioned with a stepper motor.
 Note: the dial pointer will only move when the radio is turned on.

-Tone: The tone control (behind the volume control) provides flat bass and treble near the center position.
-Turning the control clockwise boosts bass, and counter-clockwise boosts treble.
+Tone: The tone control (behind the volume control) provides full bass and treble near the center position.
+Turning the control clockwise reduces treble, and counter-clockwise reduces bass.
+When streaming music in Bluetooth mode an equalizer is also available.

 Balance: Your radio has a balance control behind the tuning control.
 Turning the balance knob will shift the audio between the left speaker(s) and the right speaker(s).
 In a stereo system, the audio information sent to the right channel is often different than the left channel.
 When you set the balance to the extreme left or right, the radio will automatically switch out of the stereo mode and all of the information for both channels will be present in the speaker that is selected (Mono mode).
+Note: The balance control is not operational in a 1 speaker setup.

 Fader: In order to allow adjusting the front/rear speakers without adding visible controls, your radio has a software control that is shared with the balance control.
 To access the fader, tune to an FM station and set the balance control for the best sound.
-After you've listened for a few seconds, tune rapidly to the top of the dial.
-After a few seconds, the last station you were listening to will start playing again.
+After you've listened for a few seconds, tune to the top of the dial.
+The last station you were listening to will start playing again.
 Use the balance control to adjust the front/rear fader.
 When you tune away from the top of the dial, the radio will resume normal operation, and the balance control will no longer affect the fader function.
-The fader settings are permanently stored (until you change them).
+Once you readjust the balance control, the fader settings are permanently stored (until you change them).
 Every time you turn on the radio, the fader values you last set will be re-loaded.
-Note: The fader is only operational in the 4 speaker setting.
+Note: The fader is only operational in a 3 or 4 speaker setup.

-Setting pushbuttons: Your radio has 5 presets for FM, and 5 presets for AM.
+Setting pushbuttons: Your radio has 5 presets for FM and 5 presets for AM.
 A major difference between the original radio and this one is the way the pushbuttons are set.
 Never attempt to pull out on the buttons!
 When you push a button, the radio will start playing the selected station, and the dial pointer will move to the selected location.
 To set a button to a different station: (1) Tune in the desired station.
 (2) Press and hold the button you want to set.
 The tuner will move to the previous setting.
 (3) After about 2 seconds, the radio will begin playing the newly selected station.
 The dial pointer may cycle a few times to locate the correct position.
 This is a normal procedure.
 The dial pointer will stop at the new station.
 (4) Release the button.
 Be aware it takes a couple of seconds to write the new pushbutton data to permanent memory.
 You can continue to set other buttons or tune other stations, but if the radio is turned off before the write cycle is completed, the new stations may not be saved.
-Note: The pushbuttons will only operate when the radio is turned on.
+In the Bluetooth® mode these buttons have several different functions and will not change the dial pointer position.
+The illustration on the front cover shows the various Bluetooth® functions available.